hotnAny/hotnAny.github.io/wiki/notes/oviatt_designing_mmodal_speech_pen_gesture_app.md

 * A data-driven statistical process that enhances the likelihood of selecting the best joint interpretation of multimodal input.
 * A flexible asynchronous architecture that permits multiprocessing, keeps pace with user input, and potentially handles input from multiple simultaneous users.
 * A multimodal interface design that combines complementary modes in a synergistic manner, thereby yielding significant levels of mutual disambiguation between modes and improved recognition rates.

+#### Difference in processing input signals between GUI and multimodal systems
+1. Simultaneity: "... for many multimodal interfaces, the need to process simultaneous input from different streams will be the norm";
+2. Uncertainty: involving natural human behaviors, thus using "probabilistic methods of processing".